Proof of X-Ray Training — Certificate or documentation showing completion of a board-approved radiographic procedures course.

 ▾

-Is DANB certification recognized in Nevada?
+Is DANB certification required in Nevada?

 ▾